• Email

 Can I use an all-purpose blend for gluten-free cake flour?

 Rather than using an all-purpose gluten-free baking flour, I prefer to make my own blend of gluten-free cake flour.
 There are a few reasons for this.
+That being said, I have tested an early iteration of this cake with Bob's Red Mill gluten-free 1-to-1 baking flour blend and it was delicious.
+If that's the route you'd like to go, I recommend substituting all of the flours by weight.

 The first is that not all pre-made gluten-free flour blends are the same.
 One might work for a recipe, but using a different brand/blend will produce entirely different results.

-Additionally, I’ve found the best results when I use a different blend of flours depending on what I’m baking.
+I've found the best results when I use a different blend of flours depending on what I'm baking.
 What works for a fluffy cake recipe is different than what works great for chewy crisp cookies.
-While an all-purpose blend may work great for one recipe, it won’t work great for all recipes.
+While an all-purpose blend may work great for one recipe, it won't work great for all recipes.

 Best Gluten-Free Flour for Cakes